jaypannu/jaypannu.github.io/about.md

-I met a traveler from an antique land
+I met a traveler from an antique land.

-Who said: Two vast and trunkless legs of stone

-Stand in the desert.
-Near them, on the sand,
+Who said: Two vast and trunkless legs of stone Stand in the desert..

-Half sunk, a shattered visage lies, whose frown,
+Near them, on the sand, Half sunk, a shattered visage lies,

-And wrinkled lip, and sneer of cold command,
+whose frown, And wrinkled lip, and sneer of cold command,

 Tell that its sculptor well those passions read